 (ii) Visit the facility frequently enough to assure that policies and procedures established by the pharmaceutical services committee are enforced.

-(iii) If a patient desires to designate a particular pharmacy to provide his drugs, he shall inform the pharmacist that he must conform with the facility's written policies concerning the provision of drugs.
-If the pharmacist agrees to comply with the facility's policies, the patient may request that the consenting pharmacist perform the service.
-If the pharmacist fails to comply with the policies, a representative of the facility shall discuss with the patient the policy infractions.
-If after being informed of the infractions the pharmacist then refuses to cooperate, the patient shall select another pharmacist who will agree to comply with the facility's policies.
-Providers of drugs, pharmacists, shall have access to a copy of the written patient care policies.
+(iii) If a resident desires to designate a particular pharmacy to provide his drugs, he shall inform the pharmacy that he must conform with the facility's written policies concerning the provision of drugs.
+If the pharmacy agrees to comply with the facility's policies, the resident may request that the consenting pharmacy perform the service.
+If the pharmacy fails to comply with the policies, a representative of the facility shall discuss with the resident the policy infractions.
+If after being informed of the infractions the pharmacy then refuses to cooperate, the resident shall select another pharmacy who will agree to comply with the facility's policies.
+Providers of drugs, pharmacists, shall have access to a copy of the written resident care policies.

-(iv) Arrange for pharmacies which provide medications for patients in the facility to agree, in a written agreement with the facility, to maintain at the pharmacy a patient profile record system for each patient in the facility for whom prescriptions are dispensed.

-(v) At least monthly, review at the facility the individual patient records, performing a drug regimen review, and document the findings in the patient's medical record.

-(vi) Bring to the attention of the attending physician any potential drug problems found during the drug regimen review.
+(iv) Bring to the attention of the attending physician any potential drug problems found during the drug regimen review.

-(vii) At least quarterly, submit a report to the pharmaceutical services committee on the status of the facility's pharmaceutical service and staff performance.
+(v) At least quarterly, submit a report to the pharmaceutical services committee on the status of the facility's pharmaceutical service and staff performance.

 (c) If a resident desires to designate a particular pharmacy to provide the drugs, the resident shall inform the pharmacist of the facility's written policies concerning the provision of drugs.
 If the pharmacist agrees to comply with the facility's policies, the resident may request that the consenting pharmacist perform the service.
 If the pharmacist fails to comply with the policies, a representative of the facility shall discuss with the resident the policy infractions.
 If after being informed of the infractions the pharmacist then refuses to cooperate, the resident shall select another pharmacist who will agree to comply with the facility's policies.
 Pharmacists, shall have access to a copy of the written resident care policies.

 (d) The pharmacist, shall be responsible for delivering medications to the facility.
-Members of the resident’s family or the sponsor for the resident may not deliver medications to the resident or to the facility.
+Members of the resident’s family or the responsible party for the resident may not deliver medications to the resident or to the facility.

 (e) All prescribed medications for residents who have left the facility shall be returned to the pharmacy, according to the facility’s policy, or be destroyed in the presence of two witnesses, authorized by the facility, who shall sign a notation on the resident’s chart.
 Any adulterated, deteriorated, or out-dated medications shall be destroyed in the presence of two witnesses, authorized by the facility, who shall sign an appropriate record of the action.

-(f) Medications shall be released to residents on a discharge only basis with the written authorization of the resident’s authorized prescriber.
+Medications shall be released to residents on a discharge only basis with the written authorization of the resident’s authorized prescriber.

 (g) At least monthly, review the individual resident records at the facility, performing a drug regimen review, and document the findings in the resident’s medical record.

 C. Administration of Medications for Leave of Absence of 24 Hours or Less.